-Paperwork When Selling a Car in North CarolinaCompare Car Insurance Rates in 3 Easy Steps
+Paperwork When Selling a Car in North CarolinaCompare Car Insurance Rates in 3 Steps

 You'll need to provide the buyer with the following documents:

-- An Odometer Disclosure Statement (signed by you and the buyer) if the vehicle is less than 10 years old
+- An Odometer Disclosure Statement (MVR-180), signed by you and the buyer, if the vehicle is less than 10 years old

 After the sale, remove the plates from the vehicle.

-If you don't plan on transferring the plates to another vehicle, you must surrender them to your local Vehicle & License Plate Renewal Office.
+If you do NOT plan on transferring the plates to another vehicle, you must surrender them to your local NC Vehicle Registration & Plate Renewal Office.
 To avoid legal hassles, do this before canceling your insurance.